Currently set to Index

 PRO TIP:

 Find the best product offers for your niche.
-But remember that when there are a lot of affiliate marketers promoting the same products and services, the market becomes saturated.
-So it takes more time or money to get a sale.
+But remember that if are a lot of affiliate marketers promoting the same offers, the market becomes saturated.
+Then, it takes more time or money to get a sale.

-Wisdom Speaks, a content creator and affiliate marketer shared in his “Revealing THE UGLY Truth About Affiliate Marketing” video how he lost money doing the traditional strategy of affiliate marketing.
-He said within the first 3 weeks, he generated over $10,000 selling ClickBank products.
+Wisdom Speaks shared how he lost money doing traditional affiliate marketing.
+He said within the first 3 weeks; he generated over $10,000 selling ClickBank products.
 But when refunds came piling in, “it all came at a huge cost,” Wisdom added.
 The next month, he made less than $1,000.

-Affiliate marketing is prone to market saturation because of its low-barrier entry business model.
-Over 80% of advertisers and publishers use affiliate marketing in their marketing strategy.
-Data from a study conducted by Forrester Consulting in January 2016 shows that 81% of the 302 advertisers and publishers currently include affiliate marketing in their overall marketing mix.
+Affiliate marketing is prone to market saturation because of its low-barrier entry.
+Forrester Consulting's study shows 81% of advertisers and publishers include affiliate marketing in their overall marketing strategy.
 Meanwhile, 84% create content for affiliate marketing.
-This shows a lot of opportunities for entrepreneurs looking to start their affiliate marketing business.
+This shows the proven benefits of the business model for aspiring affiliate marketers.
 However, since you don't need a lot of skills or upfront capital, it results in a pretty crowded online space.
-You need to create content with value to stand out to drive organic traffic or you need to be willing to pay for ads.
+You'll have to create content with value to stand out to drive organic traffic or you need to be willing to pay for ads.
 The more popular the product, the more you'll need to spend to get clicks that convert to sales.

 Affiliate marketing requires time and money.
-Bill Widmer, in his article on ahrefs blog, shared that it takes around 6 to 12 months on average to earn money as an affiliate marketer.
+Bill Widmer shared that it takes around 6 to 12 months on average to earn money as an affiliate marketer.
 Bill added that it would take “around 2 years to earn enough money to quit your day job.”
 Affiliate marketing is a long-term business strategy that takes time to establish.
 You need dedication and discipline to earn consistent affiliate commissions.
 You need to:

 • Build an audience